Tipping Tour Guides in Iceland

 While it is not necessary to tip your tour guide, they will appreciate the gesture of a small tip even if they are initially surprised by the offer.
 Recent years have seen an increase in foreign visitors from countries with a strong tipping culture, like the USA.
 As a result, more and more people have begun tipping tour guides.
 So you’re unlikely to run into awkwardness or discomfort on the part of the tour guide receiving your tip.
 Just a few years ago, it would have been common practice for a tour guide to decline your tip politely.

-Tipping your tour guide is not required or expected.
+Tipping your tour guide in Iceland is not required or expected.
 It is optional and up to the guest what they would like to leave as a gratuity.
 A good rule of thumb is not to tip more than 5%.
 Your small change and coins will be appreciated.

 Some Iceland tipping guides and at least one Iceland travel guide suggest that you tip 10%, but that’s excessive and is bad advice!
 Tipping in Iceland is not common, and your high tour price reflects this reality.
 Like all employees in the Icelandic service industry, Tour guides receive decent wages that are based on not receiving tips.
 It is common for businesses, such as restaurants, to have a service charge built into the fee charged in Iceland.